calcuis/option-randomization/README.md

 Then, we will delve into strategies for wisely selecting optimal combinations to maintain test integrity and enhance the assessment process.

-Finally, we will propose basic models for completing the entire process.
+Last but not least, we will propose basic models for fullfiling the entire randomization process.

 **A typical 4-option item:**